 5.1.1 General

 The reference architectures for service interactivity are specific to unicast and broadcast delivery of DASH-formatted streaming services.
 Emphasis of these architecture is on the transport and signaling functionality at the service layer in support of interactivity.
-In particular, DASH Events [2] could serve as an appropriate form of dynamic notification mechanism to initiate the execution of service application logic pertaining to service interactivity, and is assumed as the interactivity event notification mechanism in the architecture and interaction diagrams in clauses 5.1.2 and 5.1.3.
+In particular, DASH Events, as defined in the MPEG DASH standard, ISO/ISC 23009-1 [9], could serve as an appropriate form of dynamic notification mechanism to initiate the execution of service application logic pertaining to service interactivity, and is assumed as the interactivity event notification mechanism in the architecture and interaction diagrams in clauses 5.1.2 and 5.1.3.
 Examples of service interactivity are captured in the use case descriptions in clause 4.2.

 The architecture models below are exemplary in depicting interactivity in the context of DASH service delivery and assumes the use of DASH Events as the interactivity notification.
 Other reference architecture models and event notification mechanisms are not precluded.

-Editors Note: It may be possible to simplify the architectures and call flows below by a unified representation for unicast and broadcast DASH service delivery.

 5.1.2 Unicast DASH